 In accordance with the Whole System Approach (WSA), children should remain in secure care for as much of their sentence as possible rather than transferring to custody.
 Children can remain in secure care until their 18th birthday.
 The Independent Care Review (2020) and Scottish Parliament Justice Committee (2019) recommended that any child who turns 18 while in secure should be able to remain, with any move based on an assessment of vulnerability and need as opposed to solely on age, and Scotland is currently working towards implementation of these recommendations.

 The transition from secure care to custody can be unsettling, distressing and traumatising for children (CYCJ, 2020).
-It is important to plan any such move, fully involving the child in these plans, and to schedule it for the most appropriate time for the young person.
+It is important to plan any such move, fully involving the child in these plans, and to schedule it for the most appropriate time for the child or young person.
 The plan for the move should include:

-- Ensuring the young person knows where they are going and what will happen when they get there and explain what daily life is like
+- Ensuring the child or young person knows where they are going and what will happen when they get there and explain what daily life is like

 - Information on changes to structures and routines, such as in respect of staffing, time with family, available supports and education

-- Ensuring a pre-transition review meeting takes place and that the identified hall manager or Personal Officer from Scottish Prison Service (SPS) attends this young person’s reviews prior to moving to give and receive information including about the Young Offenders Institution (YOI)
+- Ensuring a pre-transition review meeting takes place and that the identified hall manager or Personal Officer from Scottish Prison Service (SPS) attends this to give and receive information including about the Young Offenders Institution (YOI)

-- If appropriate, arranging for the young person and family members to visit the YOI before moving
+- If appropriate, arranging for the child, young person and family members to visit the YOI before moving

-Staff from the secure unit should be invited to the young person’s initial custody review meeting and any other meetings as appropriate.
+Staff from the secure unit should be invited to the child or young person’s initial custody review meeting and any other meetings as appropriate.

-When a young person discloses they have previously been in secure care but entered custody from the community, YOI staff should contact the relevant secure unit, with the young person’s consent, for information and previous reports to inform assessment and planning and to identify whether any support can be offered to sustain or rebuild previous relationships.
+When a child or young person discloses they have previously been in secure care but entered custody from the community, YOI staff should contact the relevant secure unit, with the young person’s consent, for information and previous reports to inform assessment and planning and to identify whether any support can be offered to sustain or rebuild previous relationships.